alexgorbatchev/browserify-through/README.md

 ### through({opts})

 * `opts.map` - `function(filepath, data, [callback])` - Function should either return final data or call `callback(err, data)`.
 * `opts.filter` - `function(filepath)` - If `filter` function returns `true` for a givel `filepath`, the content will be passed to the `map` function.
-It's much more efficient to do this step separately from the `map` function because if you want to just ignore the file, it will be passed through without being stored in a variable.
+It's much more efficient to do this step separately from the `map` function because if you want to just ignore the file, it will be passed through without being stored in memory to be passed into `map`.

 ## Testing